rackerlabs/technical-blog/_posts/2016-03-23-Sitecore-Azure-Files.md

 - Devops
 ---

-Azure file storage is a great smb storage offering that I often see go unused for a simple centralized file share.
+Azure file storage is a great SMB storage offering that I often see go unused for a simple centralized file storage share.
 A great feature is mounting the share as a mapped network drive on your local machine.

 <!-- more -->

-When issues happen in Sitecore, if it be a crash dump, logs need archived or you want to do a deployment, using an Azure file share is a great option.
-I will show you how to easily setup an Azure file share and archive the sitecore log files automatically.
-While writing this, I came up with a great idea on using DSC for package deployments, but that will be another article.
+When issues happen in Sitecore, if it be a crash dump, logs need archived, you want to do a deployment, or you just need to share something with a developer.
+Using an Azure file storage share is a great option for all the scenarios.
+I will show you how to easily setup an Azure file share and archive the Sitecore log files automatically.

+Let's create the Azure resources required to set up a file share.
+I use Azure PowerShell to provision my resources.

 ```sh
 docker version